cyborgway-org/awesome-transhumanism/LIST.md

 - [lifespan.io](https://www.lifespan.io/crowdfunding/) - Crowdfunding the cure for aging.

+- [vitadao.com](https://vitadao.com) - VitaDAO is a community owned collective funding early stage longevity research.
+We discover and fund the most promising longevity research.
+We are funding early stage research, and try to turn it into biotech companies.
+Members can join VitaDAO by purchasing VITA tokens  or earning them through contributions of work or Intellectual Property.

 ### Challenges for Science

 - [innocentive.com](https://www.innocentive.com) - Harness the power of our global community of 500,000 problem solvers, our global reach to millions more, all combined with our Challenge Driven Innovation™ methodology.